sheunaluko/tidyscripts/packages/ts_node/src/introspection/instructions.md

 - ✅ All core modules (types → sync)
 - ✅ Structured logging integrated across all modules
 - ✅ SurrealDB API updated to new 'surrealdb' package
-- ✅ Unit tests created for 6 core modules
+- ✅ Unit tests created for 7 core modules (constants, config, hasher, parser, embeddings, reconciler, sync)
 - ✅ Validation script ready

-**Your Mission**: Test the modules, run a full sync, debug any issues, and validate the database.
+**Your Mission**: Test the modules, run a focused sync on a single module (web.apis), debug any issues, and validate the database.

 ---